joearcher/Phalcon-Hybridauth/readme.md

 **This example utilises the Twitter sign in API but the process is the same for any supported provider.
 See the [hybridauth documentation](http://hybridauth.sourceforge.net/userguide.html) for other examples and list of supported providers.**

+All I have done is merge the two "basic examples" mentioned above so they work together, there is nothing original here.

+Special thanks to my clipboard.

 Requirements
 ------------
 A working [PhalconPHP](http://phalconphp.com/) installation which is accessible from the web.